 “At times, our own light goes out and is rekindled by a spark from another person.
 Each of us has cause to think with deep gratitude of those who have lighted the flame within us.” – Albert Schweitzer

-Practicing gratitude will also increase empathy toward others.
+Practicing gratitude will also increase empathy for others.

 We love because he first loved us.

 1 John 4:19

 We must learn how to be content in all circumstances, or we will not persevere well.
 Counting our blessings will help to change our focus from what is wrong to what is right.
 Gratefulness will decrease the negativity that tends to ruin a life.

 6. Supports Recovery

 Frequently, a gratitude journal is used as a treatment for both mental health and physical challenges.
 Counting our blessings can reduce depressive symptoms and speed recovery from a bodily injury.

 7. Helps Us to Embrace the Wait

 We know waiting is hard.
 Counting your blessings along the way will make waiting less exasperating.